Vivonet/Presto/README.md

 The **objectOfClass:** and **arrayOfClass:** methods, unlike the other configuration methods, return a reference to the host object itself (rather than a PrestoMetadata object), instantiating one on the fly if it doesn’t yet exist.
 This allows you to easily define your class properties in a single line.
 Presto metadata objects can create their own host objects if needed, or can be attached to existing instances just as easily.

+## Presto Metadata
+Presto achieves much of its magic by installing a single global “presto“ ivar to every NSObject-derived object in your app.
+This property is lazy-loaded and only installed if it is actually accessed (and the footprint of accessing it is tiny).

+The presto property acts as your point of interface into the Presto engine from any object.
+You can use it to perform REST related tasks and get source and state information about a remotely-defined object.
+You can also NSLog it to get a quick description of the state and source of your object.

+The NSObject+Presto category extends many of the PrestoMetadata methods onto NSObject for convenience.
+You don’t need to use the category if you don't want to, or you can customize it if it conflicts with your own NSObject overrides.

 ## Lazy Loading
 Pretty much everything in Presto is lazy-loaded on the fly only when it is observed.
 Simply defining the source of an object does not immediately result in a call to the server.
-This only happens when you attach a completion or dependency to an object, which are the two ways in which Presto objects should be observed.
+This happens when you attach a completion or dependency to an object, which are the two ways in which Presto objects should be observed.

 	self.myProfile = [[Presto getFromURL:url] objectOfClass:[MyProfile class]];
 	// self.myProfile.name is nil here because we haven’t yet loaded the object